-- The descriptor file shall be written in the JSON format [RD7] • - The descriptor file shall be placed in the S/W main directory - There shall be only one descriptor file per S/W - The descriptor file shall be named "descriptor.json" ٠ - All of the paths defined in the descriptor file shall be relative to the S/W main • directory.
+- The descriptor file shall be written in the JSON format [RD7] - The descriptor file shall be placed in the S/W main directory - There shall be only one descriptor file per S/W - The descriptor file shall be named "descriptor.json" - All of the paths defined in the descriptor file shall be relative to the S/W main directory.
+No absolute path shall be defined in the descriptor.